the italian renaissance

 The Renaissance (1400s-1500s)

-Using the concept from the prior topic, we can give a broad definition of what happened to art during the Renaissance: there was a turn away from the conceptual approach of the Medieval period (c.
+Using the terms and concepts from the prior topic, we can give a broad definition of what happened to art during the Renaissance: there was a turn away from the conceptual approach of the Medieval period (c.
 400-1400 C.E.), toward a more naturalistic and expressive approach.
 Medieval art is 'other-worldly' in focus, rejecting the natural appearance of the world and the drama of human emotional responses because these are distractions from spiritual life and salvation (see the Autun sculpture of the Vision of the Magi, below, for example).
 By contrast, the Renaissance was much more this-worldly in its focus.
 Empiricism (the belief that a study of the physical world will lead to significant truths) resulted not only in rapid advances in science, such as anatomy and astronomy; it also resulted in art that much more closely resembled the world.

 The period is called the 'Renaissance' (French for 're-birth') because it was a revival of the values of the Ancient period (c.
 500 B.C. through c.
 400 A.D. in Greece and Rome).
 Hence the Renaissance is also characterized by classicism, the revival of the ideals, values, and styles of Ancient Greece and Rome.